 At Fat Frog Media, we manage a successful food blog as a side project.
 And we’ve learned a lot from practical experiences about what works on food blogs.
-The techniques that get results are not the same as one would apply to a marketing blog, or a fitness blog, or pretty much any other genre.
 Food blog SEO is a particular case.
 And we will let you in on some secrets.
 SEO is a process.
 It’s not a quick fix solution for bad content.
 Here’s a guide to making sure that search engines love your food blog and that every recipe reaches its full potential.

 We’ve learned a lot from practical experiences about what works on food blogs

 - Use one of the top WordPress recipe plugins